About this course

 - prior academic performance.

-- Applicants are required to satisfy the university's English language requirements for postgraduate courses.
+4. Applicants are required to satisfy the university's English language requirements for graduate courses.
 For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, performance band 7 is required.

 - a four-year education degree, or equivalent; or